StarCruises

-StarCruises is a cruise line owned by the Malaysian company Resorts World Cruises.
+StarCruises (formerly Star Cruises) is a cruise line owned by the Malaysian company StarDream Cruises.

 Previously it operated in the Asia-Pacific market and was owned by Genting Hong Kong.
-It was the 18th largest cruise line in the world after Carnival Corporation, Royal Caribbean Cruises, and 15 others.
 The chairman of Star Cruises was Tan Sri Lim Kok Thay, the son of Tan Sri Lim Goh Tong, who had founded Malaysia's Genting Highlands.

-In 2022 the parent company of Star Cruises, Genting Hong Kong, became bankrupt, and Thay, under the trading name Resorts World, bought the Star Cruises trademarks.
-2025, Resorts World Cruises announced that the brand will be reformed as StarCruises.
+In April 2022 the parent company of Star Cruises, Genting Hong Kong, became bankrupt, and Thay, under the trading name Resorts World, bought the Star Cruises trademarks.
+In February 2025, Resorts World Cruises announced that the brand will be reformed as StarCruises under StarDream Cruises together with sister brand Dream Cruises.